KevinWu098/SquishCV/README.md

 </p>

 ## Introduction
-Computer Vision is rapidly being adopted and improved everyday with applications in countless industries like Self-Driving, Healthcare, Robotics, and even Retail.
+Computer Vision is rapidly being adopted and improved everyday with applications in countless industries like Healthcare, Automotive, Robotics, and even Retail.

 Yet, why not have a little fun and see which Squishmallow your pet resembles?
 Or how about a nice picture of yourself?
 Who knows, you might be an ["Austin The Avocado!"](https://squishmallowsquad.fandom.com/wiki/Austin)